 - While MPV is rarely fatal, symptoms can be extremely painful, and people might have permanent scarring resulting from the rash.

-- In this current outbreak, no one in the US has died of MPV, although a small number of people have died in other countries.
+- In this current outbreak, there has been one death in the U.S. A small number of people have died in other countries.

 - If you have MPV, do you need to stay home or go to hospital?

 If you suspect you have MPV, isolate yourself from others in a single-person room if available and immediately talk to your health-care provider.
 Ask if you need to go to a medical office or the hospital.
 It is important to call as soon as you think you have symptoms of the disease because antiviral treatments may be available for those at high risk of severe illness.
 If you have been exposed and do not have symptoms yet, you may be able to be vaccinated.
 If you don't have a provider, find one here.

 - What groups are more at risk for severe infections?